trufflesuite/ganache-cli-archive/README.md

 # Docker

-The Simplest way to get stared with the Docker image:
+The Simplest way to get started with the Docker image:

 ```Bash
 docker run -d -p 8545:8545 ethereumjs/testrpc:latest